-A key feature of E-rate’s competitive bidding rules is that the school/library buyer remains “open and fair” throughout the process.
+A key feature of E-rate’s competitive bidding rules is that the school/library buyer remains “open and fair” throughout the process for File Along with Me.
 This means that there can be no secrets, exclusivity, or special treatment with any of the vendors providing offers to you.

 It means that all bidders are treated the same, and all have access to the same information.